Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 ### net.ipv4.tcp_{w,r}mem

 These variables dictate how much memory can be allocated for your send and receive buffers.
-The send and receive buffers are where TCP packets are stores which are not yet acknowledged by the peer.
+The send and receive buffers are where TCP packets are stored which are not yet acknowledged by the peer.
 The required size of these buffers depends on your [Bandwidth-Delay Product (BDP)](https://en.wikipedia.org/wiki/Bandwidth-delay_product).
 This concept is